AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

            Iterate_2 (T);
         end Show_Example;

-    The :ada:`not null access procedure` is quite a mouthful, but it's worthwhile, and anyway, as mentioned earlier, the compatibility requirement requires that the :ada:`not null` be explicit, rather than the other way around.
+    Writing :ada:`not null Iterate_Action` might look a bit more complicated, but it's worthwhile, and anyway, as mentioned earlier, the compatibility requirement requires that the :ada:`not null` be explicit, rather than the other way around.

 Access to protected subprograms